- 8 Days

 - Visit the lush highlands of Santa Cruz Island, the perfect habitat to see the Galapagos Giant Tortoise, and Puerto Egas on Santiago Island, an ideal location to see the Galapagos fur seal.

-- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito prior to embarkation; 4 nights aboard the Isabela II with exploration by panga boats and glass-bottom boats, naturalist-led hikes and excursions, and evening lectures, 1 night at Wyndham Quito Airport Hotel – Quito (or similar) after disembarkation; a welcome reception in Quito, plus 7 breakfasts, 6 lunches, and 4 dinners; (evening meals on board are served with house wine and local beer), all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on Day 3, and return to Quito on Day 7); gratuities to local guides, hotel porters, and drivers in Quito; and airport transfers for guests arriving and departing during the suggested times.
+- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito (or similar) prior to embarkation; 4 nights aboard the Isabela II with exploration by panga boats and glass-bottom boats, naturalist-led hikes and excursions, and evening lectures, 1 night at Wyndham Quito Airport Hotel – Quito (or similar) after disembarkation; a city tour of Quito, a welcome reception plus 7 breakfasts, 6 lunches, and 4 dinners; all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on Day 3, and return to Quito on Day 7); gratuities to local guides, hotel porters, and drivers in Quito; and airport transfers for guests arriving and departing during the suggested times.